I Can't Log In Using Two-Step Login

 Two-Step Login is a cloud-based service.
 Your computer needs to be able to connect to Duo Security’s servers at *.duosecurity.com.

 - The wired or WiFi network you are working on may be blocking connections to external sites.
+Try briefly switching to your smartphone's data plan to authenticate.

 - Your web browser might need to explicitly configured to allow access to Duo’s servers.